MicrosoftDocs/azure-docs/articles/virtual-network/virtual-network-azure-to-azure-migrate-vnet-powershell.md

 ## Prepare and move
-The following steps show how to prepare the virtual network for the move using an Resource Manager template, and move the virtual network to the target region using the portal and a script.
+The following steps show how to prepare the virtual network for the move using an Resource Manager myResourceGroupVNET, and move the virtual network to the target region using PowerShell commands.

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

-### Export the template and deploy from a script
+### Export the myResourceGroupVNET and deploy from a script

 1. Sign in to your Azure subscription with the [Connect-AzAccount](https://docs.microsoft.com/powershell/module/az.accounts/connect-azaccount?view=azps-2.5.0) command and follow the on-screen directions: